NilsFantastic/DependencyFinderExampleProject/README.md

 ## Limitations
 Does not work for scene references for objects that are added to the scene during runtime since DependencyFinder runs in the editor.
+Important to know that this is not used for Inversion Of Control but rather to make development a bit easier and to keep object references intact